aws-samples/sagemaker-ssh-helper/README.md

 ```

 **Important:** Make sure that you're passing to `add_model()` the model ready for deployment with dependencies located at `model.repacked_model_data`,
 not the `estimator.model_data` that points to the trained model artifact.
-To obtain model suitable for inference, you might want to deploy first your model to a temporary single-node endpoint, so that SageMaker Python SDK takes care of repacking the model.
+To obtain model suitable for inference, you might want to deploy first your model to a temporary single-node endpoint, so that SageMaker Python SDK takes care of repacking the model, or call the `prepare_container_def()` method, like in [the MMS test code](https://github.com/aws-samples/sagemaker-ssh-helper/blob/v2.1.0/tests/test_end_to_end.py#L252-L323).

 Also note that SageMaker SSH Helper will be lazy loaded together with your model upon the first prediction request.
 So you should try to connect to the multi-model endpoint only after calling `predict()`.

 The `inference.py` script is the same as for regular endpoints.

-If you are using PyTorch containers, make sure you select the latest versions,
+*Note:* If you are using PyTorch containers, make sure you select the latest versions,
 e.g. 1.12, 1.11, 1.10 (1.10.2), 1.9 (1.9.1).
 This code might not work if you use PyTorch 1.8, 1.7 or 1.6.

-*Note:* if you're packing your models manually and don't pass the `model` object to the `MultiDataModel` constructor, i.e., pass only the `image_uri`, see corresponding sample code in the [FAQ.md](FAQ.md#what-if-i-want-to-deploy-a-multi-data-model-without-passing-a-reference-to-a-model-object-only-with-image_uri).
+*Note:* If you're packing your models manually and don't pass the `model` object to the `MultiDataModel` constructor, i.e., pass only the `image_uri`, see corresponding sample code in the [FAQ.md](FAQ.md#what-if-i-want-to-deploy-a-multi-data-model-without-passing-a-reference-to-a-model-object-only-with-image_uri).

 ## <a name="batch-transform"></a>Connecting to SageMaker batch transform jobs